krysalead/um.backend/readme.md

 Open 3 terminals, one for the compilation, one for the db, one for the server

 - npm run watch
-- mongod --dbpath ./data/db/
+  Will tranpile to Javascript
+- npm run db
+  Will start the mongo db
 - npm run dev
+  Will run you server with live reload

 ### Other command

 - "build": Full build of the application
-- "load": Perfform a load testing
+- "e2e": Run end 2 end tests
+- "test": Run unit tests
+- "qa": Run server in QA configuration
+- "nre": Run server in NRE configuration
 - "tsoa-all": Generate the swagger and the associated routes
 - "swagger": Generate the swagger only
 - "routes": Generate the routes to handle requests only
-- "start": run the build and start the app
+- "start": start the app in production mode
-- "debug": Start the file change watch and wait for a debugger to connect
+- "debug": Start the file change live reload and wait for a debugger to connect
+- "sync": Synchronize the localization which is not transpiled
 - "lint": Lint the code
+- "load": Perform a load testing

 ## Private project?